-Member State provides for opposition proceedings following registration (30), the relevant 5-year period must be calculated from the date when the mark can no longer be opposed or, in the event that an opposition has been lodged, from the date when a decision terminating the opposition proceedings becomes final or the opposition is withdrawn.
-However, Article 16(4) of Directive (EU) 2015/2436 provides that the date of commencement of the relevant 5-year period must be entered in the register.
+Some Member States in particular provide for opposition proceedings following registration ().
+For these national marks, the 'registration date' cannot be the relevant date for calculating the 5-year grace period.
+Instead, the 5-year period must be calculated from the date when the mark can no longer be opposed or, in the event that an opposition has been lodged, from the date when a decision terminating the opposition proceedings becomes final or the opposition is withdrawn (Article 16(2) of Directive (EU) 2015/2436, as implemented in the respective national legislation).